bluzelle/BluzelleESR/README.md

 ## Contract functions:

 ```
-  function addSwarm(bytes32 swarmID, uint256 swarmSize, bytes32 swarmGeo, bool isTrusted, bytes32 swarmType, uint256 swarmCost, bytes32[] memory nodeList)
+  function addSwarm(string swarmID, uint256 swarmSize, string swarmGeo, bool isTrusted, string swarmType, uint256 swarmCost, string[] memory nodeList)
 ```

 addSwarm() - A function that adds a swarm to the ESR

-  -Only contract owner can call this function
+  - Only contract owner can call this function
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)
-  -swarmSize is a numeric value representation of swarm size in bytes -swarmGeo = location of the swarm
+  - swarmSize is a numeric value representation of swarm size in bytes
+  - swarmGeo = location of the swarm
-  -isTrusted = whether the swarm is trusted or trustless -swarmType = Either 'Disk' or 'In-Memory'
+  - isTrusted = whether the swarm is trusted or trustless
+  - swarmType = Either 'Disk' or 'In-Memory'
-  -swarmCost = a scale representation from 1-10 with 10 being the most exprensive -nodeList[] = an array of nodes joined in the particular swarm
+  - swarmCost = a scale representation from 1-10 with 10 being the most exprensive
+  - nodeList[] = an array of nodes joined in the particular swarm

 ```
-  function removeSwarm(bytes32 swarmID)
+  function removeSwarm(string swarmID)
 ```

 removeSwarm() - A function that removes a swarm to the ESR

-  -Only contract owner can call this function
+  - Only contract owner can call this function
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)

 ```
-  function addNode(bytes32 swarmID, bytes32 nodeHostName, bytes32 nodeStatus)
+  function addNode(string swarmID, string nodeHostName, string nodeStatus)
 ```

 addNode() - A function that adds a node to a specfic swarm given the swarm ID

-  -Only contract owner can call this function
+  - Only contract owner can call this function
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)
-  -nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050) -nodeStatus = if the node is online or offline
+  - nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050)
+  - nodeStatus = if the node is online or offline

 ```
-  function removeNode(bytes32 swarmID, bytes32 nodeHostName)
+  function removeNode(string swarmID, string nodeHostName)
 ```

 removeNode() - A function that removes a node from a specified swarm ID and node host name

-  -Only contract owner can call this function
+  - Only contract owner can call this function
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)
-  -nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050) to remove from given swarm
+  - nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050) to remove from given swarm

 ```
-  function getNodeCount(bytes32 swarmID)
+  function getNodeCount(string swarmID)
 ```

 getNodeCount() - A function that returns the number of nodes in a specific swarm

-  -Only can be called if contract is active
+  - Only can be called if contract is active
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)

 ```
   function getSwarmCount()